Why Peter Gabriel Got So Personal on ‘Us’

 Us is the very definition of that process.
-It's Gabriel's most painstakingly produced collection of songs -- which means the album always sounds lush and beautiful, even if the songs themselves can be somewhat strained.
-So, Gabriel's 1986 commercial breakout, captured a similar dynamic--melding multi-cultural rhythms, bright keys, and cathartic hooks -- but that album was also startlingly eclectic, bouncing from the brass-fueled soul of 'Sledgehammer' to the joyous African uplift of "In Your Eyes" without getting bogged down in studio clatter.
+It's Gabriel's most painstakingly produced collection of songs.
+That means the album always sounds lush and beautiful, even if the songs themselves can be somewhat strained.
+So, Gabriel's 1986 commercial breakout, captured a similar dynamic – melding multi-cultural rhythms, bright keys, and cathartic hooks – but that album was also startlingly eclectic, bouncing from the brass-fueled soul of "Sledgehammer" to the joyous African uplift of "In Your Eyes" without getting bogged down in studio clatter.
 Us is moodier and more textural, more somber and reflective, even when the grooves are at their thickest.
 It's an album filled with wondrous nooks and crannies, which means you have to dig sometimes to find the best bits.

 "I'm pleased that it's now getting better regarded with hindsight," Gabriel said on his website.
 "I think it had some of my best songs on it."
 No bones about it, Us is filled with incredible songwriting.
 "Blood of Eden" features one of Gabriel's most poignant lyrics, with chilling Biblical symbolism layered over a luxurious, slow-mo groove from rhythm section dream-team Tony Levin (bass) and Manu Katche (drums).

 Watch Peter Gabriel's 'Digging in the Dirt' Video